 With the above colors of dubbing, you can custom blend almost any shade or variant needed.
 Combining the above dubbing colors and furs with synthetics such as krystal flash can make for some very interesting and attractive dubbings as well.

 TYING THREAD COLORS

-and it isnt manufactured to withstand the tension stress when tying on materials to
+Generally, spools of size 6 & 8 will do the trick.
+Dont use sewing thread.
+It isnt manufactured to be underwater for any duration and it isnt manufactured to withstand the tension stress when tying on materials to a hook.

 Common Tying Thread Colors

 Stick with tried and true name brands.
 A quality hook is going to be expensive.
 Thats not to say that you cant find a deal and get hooks in packs of 100 on the cheap.
 Generally, a quality fly-fishing hook will cost $0.05 to $0.15 a piece, depending on the quantity at which you buy.
 Quality brands to choose from are Daiichi, Gamakatsu, Mustad, Partridge, and Tiemco.
 A good selection in sizes 8-16 will get you comfortably started.
 Buy a selection of dry fly, nymphs and streamer hooks.
 (To tie the Basic 5, stick with dry fly hooks size 12, nymph hooks size 12, and streamer hooks size 8 3xl.
 As you want to tie smaller or larger flies, you can add the hook sizes accordingly at a later date.)